peter88213/scap_novx/docs/index.md

 - Notes with a square border are converted to tags.
 - Notes with colored text are converted to characters, locations, or items.
 - Connections between sections and characters/locations/items are considered.
-- If a novelyst project already exists, Character/Location/Item XML files are generated instead.
+- If a noveltree project already exists, Character/Location/Item XML files are generated instead.
 - The *scap2novx* release includes a sample Scapple file with note styles to import.